openshift/microshift/docs/default_csi_plugin.md

 ## Usage

-ODF-LVM's [StorageClass](../assets/components/odf-lvm/topolvm_default-storage-class.yaml) is deployed by with a default StorageClass.
+ODF-LVM's [StorageClass](../assets/components/odf-lvm/topolvm_default-storage-class.yaml) is deployed with a default StorageClass.
 Any PersistentVolumeClaim without a `.spec.storageClassName` defined will automatically have a PersistentVolume provisioned from the default StorageClass.